 - Likewise, if your progesterone level, the hormone which is in charge of producing vaginal mucus, drops significantly during pregnancy, you may experience vaginal dryness.
 However, if this is the reason, vaginal dryness will also be accompanied by abdominal pain, extreme fatigue, spotting, and low blood sugar.

-- If you are taking antihistamines antidepressants during pregnancy, it may trigger vaginal dryness.
+- If you are taking antihistamines or antidepressants during pregnancy, it may trigger vaginal dryness.

 How To Treat Dry Vagina During Pregnancy?

 You must consult your doctor immediately if you are facing vaginal dryness during pregnancy.
 Your doctor can rule out all other possible underlying causes for this dryness and provide you with the right treatment.
 However, there are a few simple remedies that can be taken at home to reduce the impact or prevent the dryness from occurring.
 Some of the remedies are;

 - When you find out you are pregnant, you may want to stop using scented lotions, soaps, or other cleansers in the vaginal region.
 It is best to avoid bubble baths and douches too.

 - Prefer to wear loose-fitting, soft, and cotton undergarments instead of your perfect or tight-fitting and synthetic fabric ones.

 - Make use of a mild cleanser and always keep your vaginal region dry and clean.